14 Sep No driver, no problem

 Welcome to the future

-Welcome to the future… in possibly quite a few years from now really.
+So welcome to the future…in actually a few years from now!
 Autonomous driving is still a few updates, paradigm shifts, outraged news articles, and groundbreaking discoveries away; but every day we are getting closer.